 Donoghue's trip to Peru through Walking Tree Travel, a national organization that sponsors high school trips abroad, was her first time overseas.
 Now an undergrad at UC Berkeley, Donoghue says the month-long exchange has challenged her world view, inspired her current academic track and made her eager to globe trot again.
 A Latin American Studies major, Donoghue will spend six months in Buenos Aires next year and six weeks in Guatemala, studying education in a rural village.

-“It was very nerve-racking at first.
-I'd never traveled outside the country,” said Peter Tian, then a student at Interlake High School, who went to Cost Rica under a similar Walking Tree program.
+“It was very nerve-racking at first,” said Peter Tian, then a student at Interlake High School, who went to Cost Rica under a similar Walking Tree program.
+Though he'd been to Canada and China before, he'd never traveled extensively.
 “After coming home, I realized I wanted to see the world, and I realized that there are so many people on earth, so many cultures and customs, and yet we all share the same set of values and humanity.”

 Many students go abroad in college, but for Donoghue and Tian, traveling at such a young age – while their peers spent their summers in sports camps or seasonal jobs – grew their world views.
 Tian can remember playing soccer with the children of his homestay village and repairing a greenhouse just outside the community.
-Now a student at George Washington University, he recently applied to study abroad in Beijing and is majoring in global business.
+Now a student at the University of Pennsylvania, he recently applied to study abroad in Beijing and is majoring in global business.

 Both Tian and Donoghue agree that these early cross-cultural experiences helped inform their current roles as global citizens.

 “When I came home I just remember...feeling that I'd had this life-changing experience,” said Donoghue who, in addition to her homestay, helped build a cafeteria for an all-girls school outside the village.
 “It gave a lot of purpose to my life at such a young age.”